 Los Angeles is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Los Angeles.
 This makes Los Angeles a good place to live for young professionals.
 With so many people in this demographic, Los Angeles presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

 One of the nice things about Los Angeles is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Los Angeles are very well educated compared to the average community in the nation: 34.42% of adults in Los Angeles have a bachelor's degree or even advanced degree.
+The education level of Los Angeles citizens is very high relative to the national average among all cities (21.84%): 36.17% of adults in Los Angeles have a bachelor's degree or even advanced degree.

-The most common language spoken in Los Angeles is Spanish.
-Other important languages spoken here include English and Korean.
+The most common language spoken in Los Angeles is English.
+Other important languages spoken here include Spanish and Tagalog.